Rose boss Horn: 'We just never gave ourselves a chance with the goals we lost'

-Bonnyrigg Rose are now three points adrift at the foot of League Two after a 4-0 defeat to Annan in the Borders.
+Bonnyrigg Rose are now three points adrift at the foot of League Two after a 4-0 defeat by Annan Athletic at Galabank.

 "We need to freshen it up.
 We're in a position where we're bottom of the league and things need to change.
 We tried to do that and we were in the game at 1-0 but we gave away terrible goals, it's as simple as that.
 The goals prior to the penalty, we've got to do better so I'm really disappointed.
 We just never gave ourselves a chance with the goals we lost.
 You can't do that at this level so as soon as the second goal went in, we left ourselves with a mountain to climb.